Bucktown, Davenport: High culture

 Bucktown was also known for its high culture.
 It was a destination for waves of German immigrants after the Revolutions of 1848.
 Their customs formed part of the identity of Bucktown and its infusion of the arts into the everyday.
 Art and music, for the common man, was central to the German way of life.

 In 1856, immigrants formed the German Strasser Union Marching Band of Davenport.
 When the Tri City Symphony Orchestra was founded in 1916, it was the twelfth in the nation.
 As two-thirds of its membership was drawn from the Strasser Marching Band, some scholars believe the orchestra should be considered the oldest music organization in the country.
 Davenport was built on the arts.
 Before there were paved streets and running water to homes in the city, there were opera houses with 40-foot domed ceilings.
 These were destinations for operatic troupes from Chicago who traveled on horseback to perform.

 The most famous of these was the Burtis Opera House, which still stands on the north side of the Bucktown District.
-Davenport was home to the nation's first municipal art gallery formed in 1925 by German, Charles Ficke, the foundation of the Davenport Museum of Art, now known as the Figge Art Museum.
+Davenport was home to the nation's first municipal art gallery formed in 1925 by German Charles Ficke, the founder of the Davenport Museum of Art, now known as the Figge Art Museum.